-As with most skills practice helps to improve ability.
+As with most skills, practice helps improve ability.
 Seeing and responding to new sites helps to distil our observations.
 I have used a trip to India this summer to practice seeing, to try and capture the feeling and rhythms of place through both photography and sketching.
 Each medium captures a different quality of a space.
 A photograph takes an instant in time, the light, energy and colour.
-Sketching requires that you slow down, stop and become absorbed.
+Sketching requires you to slow down, stop and become absorbed.
 A sketch can be a quick impression or a detailed study, both will record the essence of your impression of place.

 The river was wide and calm.
 Sandy banks flanked its sides with rugged mountains dictating the curves and bends of its course.
-This sketch focuses on the soft hazy colors of the landscape and day.
+This sketch focuses on the soft hazy colours of the landscape and day.
 The mountains, wide river and sandy banks blend with each other to express the calm balanced atmosphere of the river.

-The Taj Mahal (figures 2-3) is as impressive as it is hyped up to be.
+The Taj Mahal is as impressive as it is hyped up to be.
 None of my drawings or photos come close to capturing the essence of the truly incredible place.
 My sketch is from a rooftop outside of the walls.
 Drawing, I learned, is prohibited inside the grounds.
 The sketch attempts to contrast the low, crowded and chaotic city with the spacious and majestic Taj beyond.

-Varanasi,(figures 4-5) again the two mediums capture different aspects of this holy Hindu City.
+In Varanasi, the two mediums capture different aspects of this holy Hindu City.
 The sketch contrasts the dense built city with the openness of the wide river.
 The overwhelming city breathes (and every other aspect of life and death) where it meets the water.
 The photo takes a moment of the morning rituals of the city.
 It captures the color and movement always present where the river and city meet.